luontola/tdd-mooc/data/3-challenges.md

 # Exercise 3: Testing legacy code

 Clone the project <https://github.com/emilybache/GildedRose-Refactoring-Kata>.
 Take one of the JavaScript editions of that project and configure it to use the [Stryker mutation testing framework](https://stryker-mutator.io/).
+Also install a basic code coverage tool which calculates line coverage.

 The assignment is to *write tests for the above code, until it has 100% mutation test coverage.*

-TODO: simplify the project, preconfigure stryker
+TODO: simplify the project, preconfigure stryker and some line coverage tool

 **Submittable artifact:** Git repository with the source code and history of you doing this exercise.
 Also include a file with the mutation test results.